kamilburda/gimp-export-layers/docs/GitHub_page/sections/index.md

 See [Batch Editing](Batch-Editing.html).

-### Feeling adventurous?

-For GIMP 2.99.16 and above (development versions of GIMP 3.0), you can use [Batcher](https://github.com/kamilburda/batcher), a successor to this plug-in.

 ### Having trouble?

 See the [known issues](Known-Issues.html) or feel free to [report other issues or ask questions](https://github.com/kamilburda/gimp-export-layers/issues).